novarq/tactical-1000/docs/netconf-configuration-guide.md

 ## What's Next?

 This showcases basic network configuration through NETCONF, leveraging existing open-source projects to achieve greater flexibility and ease of use.
-The integration of open-source NETCONF software gives Tactical 1000 the foundation to build a simple and reliable network that is ready to scale with complete transparency and control and which can be easily automated using state of the art solutions.
+The integration of open source NETCONF software gives Tactical 1000 the foundation to build a simple and reliable network that is ready to scale with complete transparency and control and which can be easily automated using state of the art solutions.